Blackdown, West Sussex: History

-Flint artefacts show there has been settlement on Blackdown since at least the mesolithic period, around 6000 BC.
-The name of an ancient track, pen-y-bos comes from the Brythonic language of the ancient Britons that lived in the area – rather like the well-known pen-y-ghent in Yorkshire.
+Flint artefacts show there has been settlement on Blackdown since at least the Mesolithic period, around 6000 BC.

-The ownership Blackdown Estate can be traced back to the fourteenth century to William Yaldwyn of Blackdown (1298-1375) who received the Patent of Esquire in 1330.
-The Yaldwyn family tree shows Blackdown Estate as having been inherited by eight successive generations.
+The ownership of the Blackdown Estate can be traced back to the 14th century, to William Yaldwyn of Blackdown (1298–1375), who received the Patent of Esquire in 1330.
+The Yaldwyn family tree shows the estate as having been inherited by eight successive generations.
 William de Blackdown and Sutton (1342–1418) is said to have fought at the Battle of Agincourt.

-Although the Yaldwyn's had owned extensive farmlands in Sussex since at least the year 1300, it was William Yaldwyn the elder who succeeded to the property in 1600 and had the extraordinary drive to make full commercial use of the estate and surrounding lands.
+Although the Yaldwyns had owned extensive farmlands in Sussex since at least the year 1300, it was William Yaldwyn the elder who succeeded to the property in 1600 and made full commercial use of the estate and surrounding lands.
 In 1627 he secured the sole right to purchase iron ore mined on the extensive Petworth Estate.
-This made him an extremely wealthy man and by 1640 he completed the build of the central portion of the present Blackdown House.
+This made him a wealthy man and by 1640 he had built the central portion of the present Blackdown House.

-During the English Civil War (1642–1651) there was an enormous increase in the demand for iron for the production of ordnance and materiel.
+During the English Civil War (1642–1651), there was an enormous increase in the demand for iron for the production of ordnance and materiel.
 Oliver Cromwell was said to have stayed at Blackdown House.
-Although the exact date of his visit is unknown it was probably during 1644–45 when Cromwell went to assist the Earl of Essex and Sir William Waller during the English Civil War campaigns in the west of England.
+Although the exact date of his visit is unknown, it was probably during 1644–45 when he went to assist the Earl of Essex and Sir William Waller during the campaigns in the west of England.
 The room where the Cromwell slept at Blackdown is still known as the Oliver Cromwell bedroom.
-The four poster bed remained in the house until Blackdown was sold by William Henry Yaldwyn (1801–1866) in 1844.
+The four-poster bed remained in the house until Blackdown was sold by William Henry Yaldwyn (1801–1866) in 1844.

-When Richard Yaldwyn died in 1807 the Blackdown Estate consisted of 1300 acres and included Blackdown, Brockhurst, Vale Wool, High Diddlesford, Cotchett, Reeth, Sheetland, Cooks Bridge Farms and Blackdown Cottage Barfold-under-Beacon.
+When Richard Yaldwyn died in 1807, the Blackdown Estate consisted of 1300 acres and included Blackdown, Brockhurst, Vale Wool, High Diddlesford, Cotchett, Reeth, Sheetland, Cooks Bridge Farms and Blackdown Cottage Barfold-under-Beacon.
 Many members of the Yaldwyn family are buried at St. Laurence's at Lurgashall.
-(References Yaldwyn of the Golden Spurs by J.O.Randell published by the Melbourne Mast Gully Press 1980.
-Church records at Lurgashall of the Yaldwyn Family).

-In 1944 the then current owner W. E. Hunter donated Blackdown to the National Trust as a memorial to his wife.
+In 1944 the then owner W. E. Hunter donated Blackdown to the National Trust as a memorial to his wife.
 The Hunters are remembered by an inscribed stone seat at the Temple of the Winds.
-Today, Blackdown is managed by the National Trust, with guidance and financial assistance from the Blackdown Committee of the National Trust.
+Today, the site is managed by the National Trust, with guidance and financial assistance from the Blackdown Committee of the National Trust.